-- Despite a recent increase in supply, senior housing supply is low (1).
-The waitlist for senior housing is two to three years. - Dementia friendly housing is needed, as there is none in the area.
+- Despite a recent increase in supply, senior housing supply is low (2).
+The waitlist for senior housing is two to three years. - Having fixed incomes makes it difficult for many seniors to find appropriate accommodations and as a result there are many who live in sub-standard units (1). - Dementia friendly housing is needed, as there is none in the area.
 As a result, people are prematurely placed in long-term care (some live in long-term care for 10-15 years) (1). - Seniors tend to leave rural areas to move to towns closer to services or back with family, according to one interviewee.
-These seniors often move into a NPHS housing (there is one apartment in Fort St John that caters to seniors).
-Yet, there are about 80-100 people on the waitlist for NPHS.
+These seniors often move into a North Peace Senior Housing Society unit (there is one apartment in Fort St John that caters to seniors).
+Yet, there are about 80-100 people on the waitlist for units with the North Peace Senior Housing Society.
 It is important to consider the specific needs of rural seniors (1). - There is a need to bring Elders from nearby nations closer to medical support (1).